Ms Jennifer Louise Jeffery

 (b) evidence that the Registrant has kept her continuing professional development (CPD) up to date.

-The Registrant must comply with the following conditions of practice upon commencement in your employment as a social worker:
+Order: The Registrar is directed to annotate the HCPC Register to show that, for twelve months from the date this Order takes effect, you, Jennifer Louise Jeffery, must comply with the following conditions of practice upon commencement in your employment as a social worker:

 1. You must place yourself and remain under the supervision of a workplace supervisor registered by the HCPC or other appropriate statutory regulator and supply details of your supervisor to the HCPC within 14 days of commencing work as a Social Worker.